cdapio/cdap/cdap-docs/developers-manual/source/getting-started/quick-start.rst

 or using a REST call::

-  $ curl -w'\n' -X POST localhost:10000/v3/namespaces/default/apps/Wise/mapreduce/BounceCountsMapReduce/start
+  $ curl -w"\n" -X POST localhost:10000/v3/namespaces/default/apps/Wise/mapreduce/BounceCountsMapReduce/start

 Note that this MapReduce program processes the exact same data that is consumed by the WiseFlow, namely, the log event stream, and both programs can run at the same time without